 Job & Career Fairs

-If you have ever looked for work, or if you are looking now, you have probably heard about job fairs - or career fairs, job expos, and hiring fairs, as they're also called.
+If you have ever looked for work, or if you are looking now, you have probably heard about job fairs – or career fairs, job expos, and hiring fairs, as they’re also called.
 Despite their festive names, these are more likely to be business-like events than raucous get-togethers.
 With tables of exhibitors representing their companies, and swarms of resume-toting job seekers circling the room, the atmosphere can veer toward the serious.
+It’s a good kind of serious, though, as people meet each other and get their questions answered.

 Whatever name they go by, job fairs all perform essentially the same function: to connect job seekers with employers.
 Of course, being connected and being employed are very different things – a distinction of some importance when choosing which event to attend.
 By design, some events are meant as opportunities to learn about different careers and companies, while others are explicit in promising that their exhibitors will have jobs to fill.